vacp2p/nim-ngtcp2/README.md

 Follow these steps when updating the wrapper to a newer version of ngtcp2:

+- run `nimble install` (needed inly once for fresh clones)
+  - requires `clang` to be installed on the system
-   1. update the git submodule in `sources/` to point to the new version
+- update the git submodule in `libs/` to point to the new version
+  - `git submodule update --init --recursive`
-   2. run `build.sh` (requires Nim and CMake to be installed)
+- run `build.sh` (requires Nim and CMake to be installed)
-   3. update the version in `ngtcp2.nimble`
+- update the version in `ngtcp2.nimble`
-   4. commit the changes
+- commit the changes